-Our revenue generated from projects for non-commercial offices was HK\$33.4 million and HK\$26.8 million for the years ended March 31, 2016 and 2017, respectively, which represent 14.4% and 9.6% of our total revenue for the same period.
+Our revenue generated from projects for non-commercial offices was approximately HK\$33.4 million, HK\$26.8 million and HK\$5.1 million for the two years ended March 31, 2016 and 2017 and the three months ended June 30, 2017, respectively, which represent approximately 14.4%, 9.6% and 7.0% of our total revenue for the same period.
 During the Track Record Period, our projects for non-commercial offices consist of school, serviced apartment, retail shop, hotel and residential property.